Learning to Recognize Dialect Features: Measuring Dialect Density

 \section{Measuring Dialect Density}

 A dialect density measure (DDM) is an aggregate over multiple dialect features that tracks the vernacularity of a passage of speech or text.
-Such measures are frequently used in dialectological and education research ~\cite[e.g.,][]{craig-washington-2002-ddm,vanhofwegen-wolfram-2010-ddm}, and are also useful as predictors and dependent variables in other social science research ~\cite[e.g.,][]{voigt-et-al-2017-police}.
+Such measures are frequently used in dialectology~\cite{vanhofwegen-wolfram-2010-ddm}, and are also useful in research on education~\cite[e.g.,][]{craig-washington-2002-ddm}.
 Recently, a DDM was used to evaluate the performance of speech recognition systems by the density of AAVE features~\cite{koenecke2020racial}.
 The use of DDMs reflects the reality that speakers construct individual styles drawing on linguistic repertoires such as dialects to varying degrees~\cite{benor2010ethnolinguistic}.
 This necessitates a more nuanced description for speakers and texts than a discrete dialect category.

 Following prior work~\cite[e.g.,][]{vanhofwegen-wolfram-2010-ddm} we construct dialect density measures from feature detectors by counting the predicted number of features in each utterance, and dividing by the number of tokens.
 For the learning-based feature detectors (minimal pairs and corpus examples), we include partial counts from the detection probability; for the regular expression detectors, we simply count the number of matches and dividing by the number of tokens.
 In addition, we construct a DDM based on a document classifier: we train a classifier to distinguish Indian English from U.S. English, and then use its predictive probability as the DDM.
 These DDMs are then compared on two tasks: distinguishing Indian and U.S. English, and correlation with the density of expert-annotated features.
 The classifier is trained by fine-tuning BERT, using a prediction head on the \clstok token.